 By our fidelity to the mind of the Church during past years of liturgical upheaval, our monastery became known as an oasis of reverent liturgy, Gregorian chant, and other welcome devotions like Benediction of the Blessed Sacrament and May processions, and has become a seedbed of priestly and religious vocations.

 Our daily Mass is celebrated “ad orientem” with our

 chaplain and the people together facing the Cross, and Holy Communion is received at the altar rail.
-Visiting priests are welcome to celebrate Mass in the Extraordinary Form; some celebrants prefer the Ordinary Form facing the people.
+The Extraordinary Form of the Roman Rite is celebrated weekly.
 We are steadily adding more Latin chant to the celebration of Mass, and we welcome new members who share our love for our Catholic liturgical heritage.